Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] It writes text content into a hyperlink tooltip.
 - [ ] It writes text content into any page element.

 ### Q54.
-Which statement is true of the single colon (:) or double colon (: :) notations for pseudo-elements-for example,::before and : before?
+Which statement is true of the single colon (`:`) or double colon (`::`) notations for pseudo-elements-for example, `::before` and `:before`?

 - [ ] All browsers support single and double colons for new and older pseudo-elements.
 So you can use either but it is convention to use single colons for consistency.
-- [ ] In CSS3, the double colon notation (: :) was introduced to create a consistency between pseudo-elements from pseudo-classes.
+- [ ] In CSS3, the double colon notation (`::`) was introduced to create a consistency between pseudo-elements from pseudo-classes.
 For newer browsers, use the double colon notation.
-For IE8 and below, using single colon notation (:).
+For IE8 and below, using single colon notation (`:`).
 - [ ] Only the new CSS3 pseudo-elements require the double colon notation while the CSS2 pseudo-elements do not.
-- [ ] In CSS3, the double colon notation (::) was introduced to differentiate pseudo-elements from pseudo-classes.
-However, modern browsers support formats.
-Older browsers such IE8 and below do not
+- [x] In CSS3, the double colon notation (`::`) was introduced to differentiate pseudo-elements from pseudo-classes.
+However, modern browsers support both formats.
+Older browsers such as IE8 and below do not.

 #### Q55.
 Which choice is not valid value for the font-style property?